tjjdoherty/canadian-psi-project/README.md

 ## Data Sources:

-Data are taken from Excel spreadsheets from various federal and provincial websites, and in some cases the institution's own websites:
+Data are taken from Excel spreadsheets from various federal and provincial websites, and in some cases the institution's own websites.
+Some are listed in the introduction of the notebooks, some listed here:

 - [IRCC Data on study permit holders](https://open.canada.ca/data/en/dataset/90115b00-f9b8-49e8-afa3-b4cff8facaee)